overscore-media/luxigrid/DEVELOPING.md

 - `/licenses` (licenses and credits for third-party code/libraries used in this project)

 - `/scripts` (automation helpers)
+  - `/scripts/build_all_apps.py` (used to compile all apps automatically, and generate a .ZIP of them)
   - `/scripts/build_ui.sh` (bash script used in conjunction with `generate_web_ui.py`)
   - `/scripts/generate_elements.py` (used to generate the list of elements for the periodic table app - kept here for future reference)
   - `/scripts/generate_web_ui.py` (ensures the web interface code is up to date before the rest of the C++ code is compiled)